An Equation of State for Turbulence in the Gross-Pitaevskii model

-Finally, we investigate the relation between the two far-from-equilibrium state variables of the system, $\epsilon$ and $n_0$.
+\textit{EOS for turbulence.} Finally, we investigate the relation between the two far-from-equilibrium state variables of the system, $\epsilon$ and $n_0$.
 Fig.~\ref{figEoS}(a) shows $n_0$ and $\epsilon$ for different $a$; we express both state variables using the instantaneous natural scales of the GP equation $\xi_t$, $\tau_t$, and $\zeta_t$ defined through the instantaneous density $n$~\footnote{Note that $\xi_t$ is not directly present in the axes of Fig.~\ref{figEoS}, but is used in the calculation of $n_0=N_kk^{-3}(k\xi_t)^{-0.5}$.}.
-Data for different values of $a$ fall on a (nearly) universal curve, demonstrating that the only relevant scales describing the turbulent cascade are the intrinsic scales of the universal GP model Eq.~(\ref{eq:GP0}) and all the dependence on the system and drive scales ($L$, $R$, $\Us$, $\omega$, $\kD$) drops out~\footnote{The independence of our EoS with $\kD$ cannot rigorously hold as for large enough $\kD$ (presumably beyond what we explored), WWT results should be recovered. }.
+Data for different values of $a$ fall on a (nearly) universal curve, demonstrating that the only relevant scales describing the turbulent cascade are the intrinsic scales of the universal GP model Eq.~(\ref{eq:GP0}) and all the dependence on the system and drive scales ($L$, $R$, $\Us$, $\omega$, $\kD$) drops out~\footnote{{The independence of our EOS with $\kD$ presumably will not hold for large enough $\kD$ (beyond what we studied), as it is reasonable to expect that as $k\rightarrow\infty$ (with $k<\kD$), WWT results should be recovered.}}.